GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/a11y/index.md

 If users can’t access the user interface controls, they are unable to use an extension.
 The easiest way to create an accessible UI is to use a standard HTML control.

-!!!.aside.aside--note
+!!!.aside

-Note: If an extension requires a custom control, it is much easier to make a custom control accessible from the beginning than to go back an add accessibility support later.
+If an extension requires a custom control, it is much easier to make a custom control accessible from the beginning than to go back an add accessibility support later.
 !!!

 ### Standard controls {: #htmlcontrols }